sundstro/avl-use-cases/README.rst

 ------------------
 A fully rendered notebook can be turned into HTML using::

-  $ jupyter-nbconvert --to html usecase.ipynb
+  $ jupyter-nbconvert --to html usecase1.ipynb

 A one liner that goes directly from .md to .html is::

-  $ cat usecase.md \
+  $ cat usecase1.md \
   | jupytext --from md --to ipynb \
-  | jupyter nbconvert --execute --stdin --to html --output usecase.html
+  | jupyter nbconvert --execute --stdin --to html --output usecase1.html